 -o asyncoption.
 If your computer is reasonably stable, this should give you better performance without sacrificing too much reliability.
 (This flag is on by default on Linux.)

-Caution is advised when considering using NFS with MySQL.
-Potential issues, which vary by operating system and NFS version, include:
+You should be cautious when considering whether to use NFS with MySQL.
+Potential issues, which vary by operating system and NFS version, include the following:

 MySQL data and log files placed on NFS volumes becoming locked and unavailable for use.
 Locking issues may occur in cases where multiple instances of MySQL access the same data directory or where MySQL is shut down improperly, due to a power outage, for example.
 NFS version 4 addresses underlying locking issues with the introduction of advisory and lease-based locking.
 However, sharing a data directory among MySQL instances is not recommended.